SCI3

 Course Description

-Teacher in Charge: Mrs G. Cook.
+Teacher in Charge: Gemma Cook.

 Welcome to the captivating world of Earth and Space Science!
 This Level 3 course is designed to engage the curious minds of boys, in an exploration of the wonders of our planet and the vastness of the cosmos.
 Buckle up for a journey that not only nurtures scientific curiosity but also equips young scientists with valuable skills for their future.
 This is a follow on from SCP2 and students who drop Level 3 Physics, Chemistry or Biology; OR students who would enjoy a Level 3 Science course.